Falkirk (UK Parliament constituency): Boundaries

+Carse, Kinnaird and Tryst ward and northern parts of Bonnybridge and Larbert ward were moved to the new constituency of Alloa and Grangemouth, partly offset by the addition of remaining parts of Falkirk North, Lower Braes and Upper Braes wards, transferred from Linlithgow and East Falkirk.

 History

-2013 Labour selection irregularities

 The Labour Party leadership was embroiled in a row with the Unite the Union over the selection of a candidate to replace disgraced former Labour MP Eric Joyce.
 In 2013, local officials of Unite, led by Len McCluskey, were accused of abusing membership procedures by "bulk-buying" and "packing" the Falkirk Constituency Labour Party with their own members in an attempt to get their preferred candidate, Karie Murphy (Labour election chief Tom Watson's office manager), selected.
 Unite was alleged to have signed up and paid the subscriptions for over 100 new party members in Falkirk, some of them allegedly unaware they were joining the Labour Party.

 A leaked Unite document from December 2012 detailed its activity in Falkirk as "exemplary" for the way in which "we have recruited well over 100 Unite members to the party in a constituency with less than 200 members.
 57 came from responses to a text message alone, (followed up face to face).
 A collective effort locally, but led and inspired by the potential candidate".

 On 25 June 2013, Falkirk CLP was placed in "special measures" by the National Executive Committee at an emergency meeting after an internal report found "sufficient evidence for concern about the legitimacy of some new recruits to the Falkirk party."
 Under Labour's rules, the Central party takes control over a constituency party when in special measures and directly runs the parliamentary selection process.
 All members who had joined the constituency party in Falkirk after 12 March 2012 (the date Eric Joyce announced he would not stand for re-election) had their memberships suspended.
 Unite union responded to the NEC's disciplinary measure in a press statement: